davidjenei/davidjenei.com/notes/make.md

 * `.PHONY` is ugly
 * can be invoked recursively
 * mental model needs some practice: combining procedural and declarative is hard

+Is this the right tool the job?
+---

+First we have to define a scope to work in.
+If the problem requires deep understanding of the assembly code, we need to have deep understanding of the compilers.
+If all your interaction with the OS can be solved with the help of cmake modules and you don't care about what happens in the background that is also a valid problem scope.

+Make is suitable your task if you want to solve it with multiple tools following the UNIX philosophy.

 Response to Make criticism
 ------------------------